skt-t1-byungi/rsup-mqtt/README.md

 Subscribe to a topic.
 Returns subscription instance.
 See details about [Subscription](#subscription).

 #### client.unsubscribe(topic [, removeListeners])
 Unsubscribe from a topic.
-If no `removeListeners` argument, remove all listeners.
+If `removeListeners` is true, remove all the topic listeners.

 #### client.subscribed()
 Returns an array of subscribed topic.